 The process of declaring local government fees varies depending upon the type of fee.
 In general, having selected the correct type of 'Fee Payment Ticket', enter the required information, and click 'Submit'.
-This Tax Handbook uses three examples to demonstrate the general processes of declaring local government fees.
+This Tax Handbook uses two examples to demonstrate the general processes of declaring local government fees.

-Service to citizen - such as fees for civil marriage done not on official business days
+Fees for civil marriage conducted on days other than official business days